Arnaud-Goguelin/OCPy_Projet2_Scraping/README.md

 - 'one_book.csv' for a single book scraping
 - 'books_from_category.csv' for a single category scraping
-- 'books_from_website.csv' for the entire website scraping
+- 'books_from_website.csv' for the entire website scraping Data are separated by a pipe : '|'.

 Images will be download and register as follow:
 ├── repo